-To promote international collaboration the Department for Business, Energy and Industrial Strategy and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network (SIN), based in 40 countries around the world.
+To promote international collaboration the Department for Business, Energy and Industrial Strategy and the Foreign, Commonwealth & Development Office jointly fund the UK Science and Innovation Network (SIN), based in 40 countries around the world.

 For an introductory brief which covers the local Science and Innovation landscape, UK priorities and successes in Malaysia, read the UK Science and Innovation Network Country Snapshot here.

 SIN Malaysia, as part of the Southeast Asia Regional team, works to:

 Foster research cooperation that helps tackle key global challenges including antimicrobial resistance, climate and energy security, sustainable urbanisation, health and food security

 Stimulate strategic science and innovation partnerships with Malaysia that will deliver mutual prosperity and growth

 Inform UK policy development based on international best practices and emerging opportunities and issues

 Leverage science diplomacy to achieve UK foreign policy objectives